truward/brikar/README.md

 ======

 Brikar is a set of non-intrusive libraries for exposing microservices.
-It uses existing frameworks and libraries, such as Spring, Google Protocol Buffers, Jackson, Jetty.
+It uses existing frameworks and libraries, such as Spring, Google Protocol Buffers, Jetty.

 It's primary purpose, similar to [dropwizard](https://github.com/dropwizard) is to combine existing framework into a few, easy to include and use artifacts with some wiring code to connect them together.
-Main difference from dropwizard is in using Spring instead of Guice and choice of Jackson and Protobuf as serialization libraries.
+Main difference from dropwizard is in using Spring instead of Guice and choice of Protobuf as serialization library.

 Brikar also offers: